metta-systems/metta/docs/architecture/gory-details.md

 The applications run inside nested virtual machines.
 Level of nesting depends on level of control needed and amount of emulation required to be able to run application.

   [omos]: http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.44.2856

--- rephrase this for Contexts case --
-Requests for finding other interfaces go through security server, which decides what applications should see what.
-It is not uncommon for application to request, e.g. a memory_manager interface.
-Even if app receives it, in reality, all its memory requests go through logging_debugging_memory_manager and the application is actually being debugged without knowing about it.
-This can happen for all application interactions with its environment, which effectively puts every application into a highly controlled sandbox, if necessary.
-Which, for an internet-enabled mobile OS is quite a requirement.